Captain Nemo (miniseries): Episode 3. "Nautilus continues to struggle"

 In the meantime a pursuer is discovered.
 The English military frigate, armed with powerful cannons, depth charges and moving at the same speed as the Nautilus, pursues Captain Nemo on the way to Crete.
 On board the frigate - the same Colonel Bunro.
 Unlike Nemo, who knows his enemy exactly, he only foresees that he had already met with the captain of the submarine ship before, but he is absolutely sure that the Nautilus must be destroyed, since whenever it appears, the national liberation movement increases.

-"Nautilus" is in an unfavorable position and can not attack.
+Nautilus is in an unfavorable position and cannot attack.
 Nemo tries to hide the ship in the crater of an extinct volcano, where it is possible to get underwater passage, but at the most inopportune moment the volcano wakes up.
 The exit is piled up, the Nautilus is trapped, the air remains only for several hours.
 Through titanic efforts of the entire team, including Professor, Conseil and Land, they manage to manually disassemble the dam and leave the dangerous shelter.
 To deceive the British, Nemo explodes tanks with a combustible substance in the water, so as to simulate the destruction of the ship, and the Nautilus escapes from pursuit.

 Then the ship goes to the island of Crete, which rose against the Turkish invaders.
 There the captain again meets with the envoys of the rebels and provides them with gold.
-After that, having met in the sea the frigate-pursuer, "Nautilus" drowns him with a ramming blow.
+After that, having met in the sea the frigate-pursuer, Nautilus drowns him with a ramming blow.
 After a while, when the ship is off the coast of Norway, Land offers to try again to escape.
 At the last moment the fugitives learn that the ship is entering Malmstrom.
 Running here is almost a sure death, but it's too late to change their mind - everything seems hopeless and the apparatus is separated from the Nautilus and begins to ascend.
 Waves break it, and the characters are thrown into the water.

 Despite everything, all three are alive.
 Nobody really remembers what happened, but everyone had the same feeling that at the last moment, when they were ready to sink to the bottom, someone helped to stay and get to the shore.
 On the Norwegian shore heroes find people and the last message from Captain Nemo - a letter in an iron box, which mysteriously appeared there.
 In the letter, Nemo says that he did not interfere with the escape, because the mystery of the Nautilus is uncovered and the fugitives no longer pose a danger to him.
 In the final shots Professor Aronax is at home, in the company of his wife and Conseil, giving an interview to a correspondent and talks about his plans for writing a book about an unusual subaquatic journey.